On this page:

-At installation time, you can enter different ports manually.
-After installation, you can change the port settings by either reinstalling the Controller or by editing the port configuration as defined on the Enterprise Console Configurations page or in the underlying GlassFish application server, as described in the following sections.
+At installation time, the install wizard may suggest other port numbers if the default ports are used on the target system, or you can enter different ports manually.
+After installation, you can change the port settings by either reinstalling the Controller or by editing the port configuration as defined in the underlying GlassFish application server, as described in the following sections.

 Editing Controller Port Configurations

-You can also edit the ports manually by editing configuration files used by the application server for the Controller domain.
-Updating the ports manually, however, will cause the Enterprise Console to have no visibility into the updates and cause health check errors.
+If reinstalling the Controller is not convenient, you can edit the ports manually by editing configuration files used by the application server for the Controller domain.

 Change the Primary Server Listening Port

 - In domain.xml, change the port number as it appears in these locations:

 - The value of the network-listener element with the attribute id="http-listener-1" for the primary listening port, or http-listener-2 for the secure listening port to the new port setting.